MarceauKa/mamarflix/readme.md

 - Get data from **FFMPEG** such as: duration, size, audio tracks, subtitles, etc
 - Get data from [SensCritique.com](https://www.senscritique.com) such as: director, actors, genre, poster, resume, etc

+This package is for my own usage (developped in about 2 hours) but I share it with all of you with ♥️

 ## Requirements

 - PHP >= 7.2